hanzz96/frontend-test/README.md

 npm -v

 ## Git Section:
 - **Git clone instructions** have been added to explain how to clone the project repository.
-I provided a git url (`[repository-url]`) in case you want to clone the project instead of downloading the zip file.
+I provided a git url (`https://github.com/hanzz96/frontend-test.git`) in case you want to clone the project instead of downloading the zip file.